cloudmesh/cloudmesh-manual/docs-source/source/manual/cmd5/sys.rst

     -f      specify the file

   Description:
-    cms sys command generate my
+    cms sys command generate NAME

-        This requires that you have checked out
+        When you execute this command it

-        ./cloudmesh-common
+        will generate a  directory tree for a command with the name

-        ./cloudmesh-cmd5
+        cloudmesh-NAME

-        ./cloudmesh-sys
+        To install the command you need to

-        When you execute in . this command will generate a sample directory tree for the command 'my'.
+        cd cloudmesh-NAME

-        You can than modify
+        pip install -e .

-        cloudmesh.my/cloudmesh/my/command/my.py
+        or

-        to define your own cmd5 add on commands.
+        pip install .

-        You install the command with
+    cms sys command generate NAME .

-        cd cloudmesh.my; pip install .
+        the code will be installed in the current directory.
+This is helpful, if you already are in adirectory fof the name cloudmesh-NAME, e.g. if you already created it in github and like to add a command in that github directory.

     The commands 'version', 'commit' and 'upload'
     are only to be used by Gregor.